mame82/misc/luca_traceIds.md

 }
 ```

 For the checkout, the app provides a timestamp along with the `trace ID` associated to the checkin location.
-While the backend API places some measures against invalid timestamps (for example sending a checkout timestamp which is smaller than the checkin timestamp produces a 409 response), but an attacker could send random 'trace IDs' with a recent timestamp, to check-out random luca-users.
-This comes down to brute-forcing of valid 'trace IDs' and shall be countered by rate limiting.
+While the backend API places some measures against invalid timestamps (for example sending a checkout timestamp which is smaller than the checkin timestamp produces a 409 response), but an attacker could send random `trace IDs` with a recent timestamp, to check-out random luca-users.
+This comes down to brute-forcing of valid `trace IDs` and shall be countered by rate limiting.
 As the scenario is not in scope of this document, no tests for proper rate limiting have been carried out.

 ## 8. post checkout behavior